MicrosoftDocs/learn/learn-pr/azure-devops/route-system-feedback/includes/2-tools-track-usage-flow.md

 ### Enable monitoring on your infrastructure

 Applications are only as reliable as their underlying infrastructure.
 Having monitoring enabled across your entire infrastructure helps you achieve full observability and makes it easier to discover potential root causes when something fails.
-Azure Monitor helps you track the health and performance of your entire hybrid infrastructure including virtual machines, containers, storage, and networks.
+Azure Monitor helps you track the health and performance of your entire hybrid infrastructure, including virtual machines, containers, storage, and networks.

 With Azure Monitor, you can collect:

-* Platform metrics, activity logs and diagnostics logs from most of your Azure resources with no additional configuration needed.
+* Platform metrics, activity logs, and diagnostics logs from most of your Azure resources with no additional configuration needed.
 * Monitoring data for VMs. ([Azure Monitor for VMs](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-overview?azure-portal=true))
 * Monitoring data for AKS clusters. ([Azure Monitor for containers](https://docs.microsoft.com/azure/azure-monitor/insights/container-insights-overview?azure-portal=true))